-- Color-dependent print style tables (CTB) contain a collection of print styles based on each of the 255 colors available in a drawing. - Named print style tables (STB) contain a collection of print styles that you define.
+- Color-dependent print style tables (CTB) contain a collection of print styles based on each of the 255 index colors available in a drawing.
+True colors and color books are not applicable to color-dependent print style tables. - Named print style tables (STB) contain a collection of print styles that you define.
 They can vary regardless of color.